What Constitutes a Lease Violation?

 Prior to signing a lease agreement, tenants must fully read the agreement and understand all of the minute details that are held within the document.
 Long-term leases are different from month-to-month leases because landlords cannot simply remove tenants with a 30-day notice to quit, which usually does not require a specific reason.

 Leased properties, however, require that specific violations of the lease agreement occur before a landlord can initiate eviction proceedings.
+In most states, landlords must provide a certain number of days' notice before they can evict a tenant for a lease violation.
 Leased properties also have strict guidelines as to steps that must be taken by a landlord prior to an eviction and very specific timelines that must be met.
-With that said, there are certain things that a tenant might do or not do that constitutes a serious enough lease violation to incur eviction proceedings.
+These requirements can vary depending on local and state laws.
+With that said, there are certain things that a tenant might do or not do that constitutes a serious enough lease violation to give the landlord the right to evict the tenant, following proper legal procedures.

 Failure to Pay Rent Is the Primary Cause of Eviction

-The primary violation most tenants fall guilty of is non-payment of rent or late payment of rent.
-All lease agreements stipulate the due date for lease payments and many offer terms for late payments, but even one late payment can constitute a lease violation and give the landlord grounds for future action if they are so inclined.
+The primary violation most tenants fall guilty of is non-payment of rent, late payment of rent, or late rent.
+All lease agreements stipulate the due date for lease payments and many specify penalties for late rent payments, but even one late payment can constitute a lease violation and give the landlord grounds for future action if they are so inclined.
 Generally, a series of late payments must occur for a landlord to initiate eviction and many landlords do not proceed with eviction for late payments as long as they are receiving the rent.
-However, non-payment of rent will force a landlord to issue a pay or quit notice, which demands rent payment by a certain time or forces the tenant out of the property if that time frame is not met.
+However, nonpayment of rent will force a landlord to issue a pay or quit notice, which demands rent payment by a certain time or forces the tenant out of the property if that time frame is not met.
+Persistent nonpayment can also result in lease termination, which formally ends the lease agreement and may encourage the tenant to vacate voluntarily, provided proper legal procedures and notices are followed.

 A Pattern of Lesser Violations Can Lead to Eviction